Best Poker Tools & Software in 2026: Solvers, HUDs, Trackers & More

 Using its filters and replayer to review big pots, it is part of my game now to spot frequency mistakes, and tracking key stats over time has made study more structured.
 Overall, it turns vague “hunches” into clear, data-backed adjustments.

-One of the most established poker tracking programs, PokerTracker 4 (PT4) offers a deep and reliable HUD system, powerful filters and a huge range of custom reports.
+One of the most established poker tracking programs, PokerTracker 4 (PT4), offers a deep and reliable HUD system, powerful filters, and a giant range of custom reports.
 Many grinders consider it the gold standard for long-term player development.

 Holdem Manager 3 (HM3)

-The modern successor to HM2, Holdem Manager 3 features a more polished interface, strong HUD customisation and seamless integration with tools like Table Ninja II and NoteCaddy.
+The modern successor to HM2, Holdem Manager 3 features a more polished interface, strong HUD customization, and seamless integration with tools like Table Ninja II and NoteCaddy.

 Hand2Note